Fire crews tackle blaze at Nick Nairn restaurant

 Further appliances and a command support unit were then sent.

-Nick Nairn, 62, is one of Scotland's best known chefs.
-Bbrought up in Callander, he opened his first restaurant, Braeval, near Aberfoyle in 1986 before being awarded a Michelin star five years later.
+Nick Nairn, 62, is one of Scotland's best known celebrity chefs.
+Brought up in Callander, he opened his first restaurant, Braeval, near Aberfoyle in 1986 before being awarded a Michelin star five years later.